-Data Set Specifications (DSS) are metadata sets that are not mandated for collection but are recommended as best practice.¹
+Data Set Specifications (DSS) are collections of data items (metadata) that are not mandated for collection but are recommended as best practice.

-- The Breast cancer (Cancer registries) Data Set Specification.
+- Breast cancer (cancer registries) Data Set Specification;

-- Data set specification for Adolescents and young adults with cancer
+- A Data Set Specification for adolescents and young adults with cancer.

 The development of these DSS will support a more coordinated and consistent approach to the collection of cancer data.
 Over time, the availability of these data will provide more accurate information on national trends, diagnoses, health service utilisation and, ultimately, improved health outcomes.